Outwars: Plot

 The Ulysses is shot down, and the player is dropped by accident onto Ragnarok.
 After meeting up with another survivor, the player is forced to take down the enemy's air gun that is keeping the CDF from rescuing the player and the player's teammate.
 After the air gun is destroyed, the player is sent to investigate the Ulysses to rescue Commander Hackett, retrieve the command data from him, and afterwards, assist the troops in a war at the ravine.
 It is decided that the Ulysses is too dangerous to be left standing, so the player is sent back to destroy it.
 Afterwards, the player leaves Ragnarok, and resumes the mission of destroying the Juggernaut.
 They first capture the Mastermind to find out the codes for the security locks on the Juggernaut, and after killing the second queen, the player rushes off the Juggernaut before it explodes.
-They unfortunately find out, however, that Oasis (now known as DeadWorld) has been established as 'The Skulls' main base of operations, and they are set to beat the humans once and for all by eradicating their home - Earth.
+They find out, however, that Oasis (now known as DeadWorld) has been established as 'The Skulls' main base of operations, and they are set to beat the humans once and for all by eradicating their home – Earth.

 A last-ditch attempt is thrown to disable their primary attack and turn it against them, ending the Skulls threat once and for all.
 The player manages to get inside the gun, and is given a limited amount of time before it fires.
 While disabling the gun, the player meets the sole boss of the game, The King.
 After his defeat, it turns out that he was the main control for the gun, and without him, the Skulls are doomed.
 The player reactivates the gun and escapes seconds before the planet destroys itself.
 The player is then given one last message before the logo and credits: "Stay there, Captain.
 We're coming to get you".